 AJ graduated from the University of Houston Law Center where she was ...

-Brittney Williams is a senior litigation associate whose practice primarily focuses on complex labor and employment, and commercial litigation.
-She provides a full range of labor and employment law services to her clients ...
+Brittney Williams is a Senior Counsel whose practice primarily focuses on complex labor and employment, and commercial litigation.
+She provides a full range of labor and employment law services to her clients, including ...

 Diana Gomez is a talented trial attorney with extensive experience in civil lawsuits in state and federal courts.
 She focuses on complex labor and employment disputes by providing a full range of employment law services to her ...